 Interactions between your drugs

-There were no interactions found in our database between acetaminophen / pheniramine / phenylephrine and Naproxen Sodium DS - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between acetaminophen / pheniramine / phenylephrine and Naproxen Sodium DS.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 acetaminophen / pheniramine / phenylephrine

 - Acetaminophen / pheniramine / phenylephrine is in the drug class upper respiratory combinations.

 - Acetaminophen / pheniramine / phenylephrine is used to treat Cold Symptoms.

 A total of 385 drugs are known to interact with Naproxen Sodium DS.

 - Naproxen sodium ds is in the drug class Nonsteroidal anti-inflammatory drugs.